THIS PAGE UPDATED 7.29.21

 Learning gaps will be addressed in many different ways.
 Teachers will continue to monitor student learning gaps for individual students.
 Student learning gaps will be addressed by their teachers through small group and individual instruction.

-Additionally, as communicated in the January HCS Board meeting, the following assurances will be made to ensure student learning:
+Additionally, as communicated in the January 2021 HCS Board meeting, the following assurances will continue to ensure student learning:

 - Proactive Monitoring and Acceleration of Reading Proficiency